10 Mimosa hostilis tenuiflora Seeds, 'Jurema' plant, Brazil

 LIMIT one (1) mimosa seed pack per household!!!!!

 Genuine Mimosa hostilis Seeds from Brazil.
-A tropical, fast growing, thorny vine; key part of the traditional shaman Ayahuasca or Jurema formulas in South America.
+A tropical, fast growing, thorny vine.
 Super fast grower, can grow an inch per day.
 A WBTC best seller, but will not grow outside semi-tropical areas without winter cover.
 Phalaris is a good alternative for most of the USA.
 Not suitable as a house plant unless you don't mind thorns or like to clip the little buggers.
 Greenhouse or protect from frost.
 Even slight frost can kill an entire plant.
 Needs temps above 60F at all times to thrive.
 It prefers a humid environment with temps around 80F.
 Established plants are a bit more frost resistant, but best to cover like any other tropical.

 Special Germination Instructions:

 Improve germination three to six fold by mimicking the effects of a forest fire.
 Seeds lie dormant for years waiting for a forest fire event.
 Germination is only 15% without scarification, OR, over 90% with heat scarification.
 So always do the following:

 Mimosa seeds need fire scarification.

 Place seeds in a jar with wood smoke for four hours, then pour hot water (150-199F) on the seeds for two to ten minutes (you can skip the smoke, but not the heat treatment).
 Do not put seeds into boiling water.
 Plant in rich, warm soil with a bit of wood ash, keep humidity high (use a humidity dome if needed), and water daily.
 Once sprouted, remove the humidity dome to prevent damping off and mold issues; keep air moving.